LOTO Made Easy

-Lock Out Tag Out (LOTO) procedures just got a lot easier thanks to TEGRA, TEG Risk’s machine risk assessment app.
+Lock Out Tag Out (LOTO) procedures just got a lot easier thanks to The MinRisk App, TEG Risk’s machine risk assessment app.

 “Our app can produce the cards in a PDF output so you can size the cards to your liking, then laminate and place at the machine.
 The file could also be printed to a plastic placard if a more durable solution was required.”

-Hamish says most of the data and images required to produce the LOTO cards already exists for those clients who we have already completed machine risk assessments for the TEGRA app.
+Hamish says most of the data and images required to produce the LOTO cards already exists for those clients who we have already completed machine risk assessments for The MinRisk App.

 If you are interested in our LOTO cards feel free to contact us at www.tegrisk.co.nz to get more details.